Britain defends healthcare system after Trump Twitter attack

 According to the World Bank, Britain spends 9.1 percent of its GDP on health care, compared to 17.1 percent in the United States.
 Average British life expectancy is 81.6 years, nearly three years longer than in the United States.

-Last month May apologized after the health service postponed tens of thousands of non-emergency operations to free up staff and beds to deal with emergency patients.
+Last month May apologised after the health service postponed tens of thousands of non-emergency operations to free up staff and beds to deal with emergency patients.

 May was the first international leader to visit Trump in Washington after his inauguration last year and has given him an invitation on behalf of Queen Elizabeth for a state visit.
-Trump was due in London to open a new U.S. embassy building this month, but canceled the visit.
+Trump was due in London to open a new U.S. embassy building this month but cancelled the visit.
+(Reporting by William James; Editing by Peter Graff)